-There are two monuments to the 75th Pennsylvania on the battlefield of Gettysburg.
-The original monument was dedicated in 1876 by the survivors of the regiment and is southeast of town in the National Cemetery (39.821427° N, 77.230473° W; Tour map: National Cemetery; Google maps to both monuments)
+There are two monuments to the 75th Pennsylvania Volunteer Infantry Regiment on the battlefield of Gettysburg.
+The original monument is southeast of town in the National Cemetery (National Cemetery tour map) The main monument is north of Gettysburg on Howard Avenue.
+(Howard Avenue East tour map)

 The regiment was commanded at the Battle of Gettysburg by Colonel Francis Mahler.
-He was mortally wounded on the 1st, and Major August Ledig took command.
-Colonel Mahler died on July 4.
+Colonel Mahler was mortally wounded on the 1st, and died on July 4.
+Major August Ledig took command of the regiment.

 From the front of the Howard Avenue monument: